 Inform data subjects about processing

+The requirements of the notification practices for controllers the requirements are laid down in the GDPR.
 The Office of the Data Protection Ombudsman urges industries to create shared notification practices as part of the codification of practices in the industry.

-Intelligibility of information
+Intelligibility and transparency of information

-The GDPR also obligates controllers to evaluate whether the information is provided in intelligible language and consistent form.
+The GDPR obligates controllers to evaluate whether the information is provided in intelligible language and consistent form.
 The evaluation should be made with regard to the potential target group.
 The purpose is for an average member of the target group to obtain a comprehensive and clear overall picture of the processing of personal data.

 It is not sufficient to simply make the information on the processing of personal data available to the data subject; it must be provided in an intelligible, concise and clear form.

 The principle of transparency is provided for as part of the principle of lawful and fair processing of the GDPR.
 The personal data must be processed transparently in relation to the data subject, and the controller must be able to demonstrate this (accountability).

 The WP29 guide provides more detailed guidance and examples of transparent information.

 - for what purpose the data subject's personal data is needed

 - whether personal data is forwarded or transferred outside EEA countries